-If you're reading this and you've grown to despise your freelancing of late, it's time to take stock, reassess and come up with a strategy that will help you get back in the driving seat and gain control of your life.
-Here are my top tips to help you get started...
+If you're reading this and you've grown to despise freelancing, it's time to take stock, reassess and come up with a strategy that will help you get back in the driving seat and gain control of your life.

-I love those days when I'm showered, dressed, exercised and full of a healthy breakfast before 6.30am.
+I love those days when I've showered, dressed, exercised and had a healthy breakfast before 6.30am.
 It doesn't happen often.
 But when it does – I have the most productive day imaginable.
 And I feel happy and in control.
-Those two or three hours before the phone starts ringing allow me to focus and concentrate on any difficult projects that need my complete attention.
+Those two or three hours before the phone starts ringing allow me to focus and concentrate on any problematic projects that need my complete attention.

 It's also a part of the day when I'm feeling the most creative.
-Plus it's awesome to have emailed all of my clients before they've even woken up, showing them some complete work.
-This not only impresses them, but it starts my day with an absolute bang.
+Plus it's fantastic to have emailed all of my clients before they've even woken up, showing them some complete work.
+It not only impresses them, but it starts my day with an absolute bang.
 My advice?
 Early nights and early starts make a happy freelancer.

-You know how those annoying little jobs seem to hang over our heads like a stormy rain cloud?
+Do you know how those annoying little jobs seem to hang over our heads like a stormy rain cloud?
 They can make us feel unproductive, ruin our day and stop us from making good progress.
 My advice is to tackle them as soon as possible.
-In fact, I tend to get any boring or unwelcome jobs out of the way first thing every morning.
+I tend to get any annoying or unwelcome jobs out of the way first thing every morning.
 I then feel fantastic that I've accomplished them and feel like I'm 'on a roll' for the rest of the day, tackling my remaining workload with a scary level of efficiency and passion.

 To gain back control, establish a regular working routine and make sure you stick to it.
-For example, you could say to yourself that you'll work 8am until 5pm with a one hour break for lunch at 12pm – and two 15 minute breaks during the morning and afternoon.
-Make sure you stick to this routine by setting an alarm and being strict with yourself.
+For example, you could say to yourself that you'll work at 8am until 5pm with a one hour break for lunch at noon – and two 15 minute breaks during the morning and afternoon.
+Make sure you stick to this routine by setting the alarm and being strict with yourself.

-I use Things for essential task management and I keep it constantly updated with all my daily projects.
+I use Things for essential task management, and I keep it regularly updated with all my daily projects.
 Once I've completed a task, I remove it and feel a huge sense of satisfaction for making progress.
-Use this or a similar service to keep on top of your own workload.
+Use this or a similar service to keep on top of your workload.

 But to spread the risk – approach some clients in July, halfway through the year, and some in December.
 Read my Tips article on how to increase your rates without losing clients and also how to weed out unwanted clients and grow your business.

-For some strange reason, people assume that freelancers have an easy life and loads of spare time.
-This isn't the case at all.
+For some strange reason, people assume that freelancers have a comfortable life and loads of spare time.
+It isn't the case at all.
 So deal with time-wasters accordingly.
 Tackle unwelcome visitors, phone calls and emails politely but with efficient ruthlessness.
 Establish boundaries with friends or family who want to 'pop in for a brew' or chat over the phone during office hours.

 Say 'no' to people who want free favours.
 Learn to tackle freeloaders and make them back off.
 Get better at spotting potential clients who never intend to hire you.
 Read my tips on how to deal with time-wasters and you'll be on the right track.

 Learning how and when to say 'no' will become your saving grace.
-Whether it's friends who want to use your skills and expertise for free, or a client that is wanting you to work through your weekend to meet a Monday deadline.
+Whether it's friends who want to use your skills for free or a client asking you to work through the weekend to meet a Monday deadline.
 Saying 'no' will set you free!
 Establish boundaries and stick to them.
 Make it clear that you're not available to work for no money and you certainly won't give up your Saturdays and Sundays to suit other people's needs.

 You need to have more self-respect.
 Put your foot down, but do so as politely as possible.
-Being firm but fair is key here.
-Read by tips on when and how to say 'no' when freelancing.
+Being firm, but fair is critical here.
+Read our tips on when and how to say 'no' when freelancing.

-Whilst networking is generally positive and helpful, leading to some very useful connections, there will be some 'vampires' who are only out to get you.
+While networking is generally positive and helpful, leading to some beneficial connections, there will be some 'vampires' who are only out to get you.
 My advice?
 Don't be naive – but treat everyone with the same open heart and don't assume the worst.
 Always give people a chance but keep those cards even closer to your chest.